 - You are vegetarian or vegan.
 If well-planned, a meatless diet can be just as healthy and even healthier than one that includes animal protein.
 But not all vegetarians eat a healthy diet and even if you do, you’ll be missing vitamin B12, DHA (and maybe a few more) unless you supplement or eat fortified foods.

 - Something else is going on that prevents you from eating well on a regular basis.
 GI issues?
 Depression?
 Disordered eating?
-If you are suffering from severe morning sickness (hyperemesis gravidarum), you’re probably not eating much, but the last thing you may need outside nutrient support but you probably don’t feeling like downing a humongous prenatal vitamin.
+If you are suffering from severe morning sickness (hyperemesis gravidarum), you’re probably not eating much, and while you may need outside nutrient support but you may not feeling like downing a humongous prenatal vitamin.
 (Luckily there are chewable and iron-free prenatals that are easier during the first trimester.)

 Even if you eat an excellent diet with a lot of variety, it can still be difficult to get some nutrients in the amounts you need from food.
 Examples include folic acid, iron, vitamin D, choline and DHA.

 That’s why prenatal vitamins and some individual supplements are sometimes needed.
 I generally think of vitamin supplementation as a nutrition insurance policy.
 But there can definitely be “too much of a good thing.”
 And, don’t depend on them too much.
 Taking a multi-vitamin gives you a kind of false sense of security–“it’s OK if my diet’s not great–I’m taking a prenatal!”
 Always remember the power of food is much stronger than that of supplements!

 In Part Two of the series, I’ll teach you how to shop for & take your prenatal.
 In Part Three, you’ll learn what individual supplements you might need.